 Many Brits don't think they're in serious debt until they owe more than £14,000, according to insurer Bright Grey.

-Often it is not until we have debts equalling half our annual salaries that we start to think about what future problems we might be storing up for ourselves and even those around us.
+Often it's not until we have debts equalling half our annual salaries that we start to think about what future problems we might be storing up for ourselves - and even those around us.

 Here are five common questions that you might ask when you come to think that your debts aren't so cheap and easy to repay after all.